Enbise Sar Midir

 Enebise Sar Midir is one of the woredas in the Amhara Region of Ethiopia.
 This woreda is named in part after the historic district of Enebise, which was first mentioned in the 16th century.
 Part of the Misraq Gojjam Zone, Enbise Sar Midir is bordered on the south by Enarj Enawga, on the west by Goncha Siso Enese, and on the north and east by Abay River which separates it from the Debub Gondar Zone and Debub Wollo Zone.
-The administrative center of this woreda is Mertule Mariam; other towns in Enbise Sar Midir include Dibo.
+The administrative center of this woreda is Mertule Mariam; other towns in Enbise Sar Midir include Dibo (Amharic ፡ድቦ)and Segno Gebeya(amharic፡ ሰኞ ገበያ).

 Overview

 The highest point in this woreda is Mount Abaminiwos, with an elevation of 3664 meters; other high points include Mount Yekendach.
 Other notable landmarks include the monastery at Mertule Mariam.
 The Abay is crossable at Daga ford, which connects this woreda with Sayint woreda in Debub Wollo.

 In 2002, Enebise Sar Midir was judged to be one of four chronically food insecure woredas in this part of the Amhara Region, due to much of their farmland being "extremely depleted, deforested and eroded".

 This woreda was selected as one of the three areas for Agri-Service Ethiopia to implement an Integrated Food Security Program.
 This Program operates in 10 of the woreda's kebeles, with the goal of improving agricultural practices, developing new rural water sources, conserving use of local natural resources, training community health workers and building new schools.